/*

 Data Reinforcement

-Data-driven organizations find accelerated actions to be common, as data meets less resistance than individuals do.
-Todd may be perceived as an idiot who people in the organization don’t listen to.
-Carol may be an accountant but what exactly does she know about technology?
-Meanwhile, well-presented data is nameless, faceless, has no interpersonal history and is irrefutable.
+Carol may blame Todd, but well-presented data is nameless, faceless, has no interpersonal history and is irrefutable.
 The more data on hand, the better.
 As you develop your ongoing approach to the delivery of positive cybersecurity behaviors, good data presented on an ongoing basis will be your friend.
-Behavioral analytics not only can help you reward your best people for quick adoption, but illuminate where F2A must be applied, and with what degree.
+Behavioral analytics can help you reward your best people for quick adoption, as well as illuminate where F2A must be applied and to what degree.
 Data has a funny way of exposing your biggest violators, who are often your principal resistors.

 Cybersecurity Action Plans